Cryptoriser7/CursoPython-Mundo-2/README.md

 Aulas e exercícios do Mundo 2 do Curso Python

-In this repository you can find diferent exercices made by myself trough an online video course, proposed by the site cursoemvideo.com.
+In this repository you can find diferent exercices made by myself trough an online video course, provided by the site cursoemvideo.com.

-This repository has the exercices from Mundo 2 (World/stage 2 of the course) You shall find Mundo 1 completed also on my Github page.
+This repository has exercices from Mundo 2 (World/stage 2 of the course) You can find Mundo 1 completed also on my Github page.
 ###########################################################################################

 Neste repositório encontrarão diferentes exercicios feitos por mim referentes a um curso de video online proposto